nqminds/nqm-databot-store/README.md

 Debugging works out-of-the-box for [Visual Studio Code](http://code.visualstudio.com), but should be trivial to support in other debuggers/IDEs.

-Run the host using the `--debug` option (note, your databot host can be installed anywhere on your machine, as long as the configuration `databotStorePath` is set correctly as outlined above).
+Run the host using the `--debugBreak` option (note, your databot host can be installed anywhere on your machine, as long as the configuration `databotStorePath` is set correctly as outlined above).

 ```
-./nqm-databot-host.js --config ./my-config.json --debug
+./nqm-databot-host.js --config ./my-config.json --debugBreak
 ```

 The databot host will start and enter the idle state waiting for a databot instance to be assigned.
 Using the nqm toolbox,